dipanjanS/text-analytics-with-python/README.md

 # Text Analytics with Python - Second Edition

-### Folks, sorry for the delay in putting up the code, it's being tested to make sure everything works and its been a bit difficult doing it by myself with so many things going on.
-It will be up and available by 12th of August.
-Appreciate your patience!
+### Work underway, code will be up by this weekend sorry for the delay had lost the code when I was switching computers and finally got a backup